MichielsenM/FOAM/docs/Index.md

 The setup is made for the purpose of asteroseismic gravity mode modelling.
 It's functionality allows for:
 - Modelling of the observations with multiple different computed grids.
 - Use of different merit functions (reduced chi-squared and Mahalanobis Distance are currently implemented).
 - Use of multiple sets of observables.
-Astroseismic (periods, period spacings, frequencies) but also others (logg, logTeff, logL, ...) can be added in the merit function.
+Asteroseismic (periods, period spacings, frequencies) but also others (logg, logTeff, logL, ...) can be added in the merit function.
 - Use of multiple different methods to construct theoretical pulsation patterns to match the observed pattern.
 See [pipeline configuration](./Configuration.md) for a more detailed and complete list of the options and choices.